Feature film

-A feature film or feature-length film is a narrative film (motion picture or "movie") with a running time long enough to be considered the principal or sole presentation in a commercial entertainment program.
+A feature film or feature-length film (often abbreviated to feature), also called a theatrical film, is a film (motion picture, "movie" or simply “picture”) with a running time long enough to be considered the principal or sole presentation in a commercial entertainment theatrical program.
 The term feature film originally referred to the main, full-length film in a cinema program that included a short film and often a newsreel.
-Matinee programs, especially in the US and Canada, in general, also included cartoons, at least one weekly serial and, typically, a second feature-length film on weekends.
+Matinée programs, especially in the United States and Canada, in general, also included cartoons, at least one weekly serial and, typically, a second feature-length film on weekends.
+Feature films are also released on and produced by streaming platforms.

-The first narrative feature film was the 60-minute The Story of the Kelly Gang (1906, Australia).
-Other early feature films include Les Misérables (1909, U.S.), L'Inferno, Defence of Sevastopol (1911), Oliver Twist (American version), Oliver Twist (British version), Richard III, From the Manger to the Cross, Cleopatra (1912), Quo Vadis?
+The first narrative feature film was the 70-minute The Story of the Kelly Gang (1906).
+Other early feature films include Les Misérables (1909), L'Inferno, Defence of Sevastopol, The Adventures of Pinocchio (1911), Oliver Twist (American version), Oliver Twist (British version), Richard III, From the Manger to the Cross, Cleopatra (1912), Raja Harishchandra (1913, First Indian Feature Film), Quo Vadis?
 (1913), Cabiria (1914) and The Birth of a Nation (1915).

 Description

 The notion of how long a feature film should be has varied according to time and place.
-According to the Academy of Motion Picture Arts and Sciences, the American Film Institute and the British Film Institute, a feature film runs for more than 40 minutes, while the Screen Actors Guild asserts that a feature's running time is 60 minutes or longer.
+According to the Academy of Motion Picture Arts and Sciences, the American Film Institute and the British Film Institute, a feature film runs for more than 40 minutes, while SAG-AFTRA says that a feature's running time is 60 minutes or longer.
 The Centre National de la Cinématographie in France defines it as a 35 mm film longer than 1600 m, which is exactly 58 minutes and 29 seconds for sound films.